sovity/dataspace-portal/README.md

 ### Productive Deployment Guide

-There is a guide on [How to deploy the Authority Portal for Production](docs/deployment-guide/goals/production/README.md) in this repository.
+There is a guide on [How to deploy the Data Space Portal for Production](docs/deployment-guide/goals/production/README.md) in this repository.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>